-The 2015 & 2016 Arizona Reptile and Amphibian Regulations is a comprehensive document that includes open season dates for all amphibians and reptiles that are legal to take, describes open hunting areas, bag and possession limits, and includes references to special notes regarding the different species.
-The state protects 6 species of amphibians and 13 species of reptiles which are shown in the regulations as having "No Open Season", and therefore may not be taken at any time from any region of the state.
+The 2019 & 2020 Arizona Reptile and Amphibian Regulations is a comprehensive document that includes open season dates for all amphibians and reptiles that are legal to take, describes open hunting areas, bag and possession limits, and includes references to special notes regarding the different species.
+The state protects a number of amphibian and reptile species which are shown in the regulations as having "No Open Season", and therefore may not be taken at any time from any region of the state.
 The regulations also define, in detail, the legal methods of take for all "open season" species.

 Arizona law requires residents and non-residents of the age of 10 years and older to have a valid AZ Hunting License or combination Hunting/Fishing License to take reptiles, or a valid AZ Fishing License or combination Hunting/Fishing License to take amphibians.
 More information regarding Arizona Hunting and Fishing Licenses, and online license sales are available at this website: https://www.azgfd.com/License

 DISCLAIMER: Please understand that the comments you have read here regarding Arizona State regulations are not to be considered legal advice or completely accurate interpretations of the law.
 It is the sole responsibility of the individual to read the regulations, understand them, and abide by them.